RVgo4it/mmsgate/README.md

 ```
 docker volume ls
 ```
-To see the startup Logs, use this command:
+To see the startup logs, use this command:
 ```
 docker logs mmsgate
 ```